About Compliance and Enforcement

 Pursuant to the legislation, the federal minister and the provincial minister jointly designate Safety Officers and Conservation Officers.

 There are two types of Safety Officers: Operational Safety Officers and Occupational Health and Safety Officers.
-Operational Safety Officers are limited to Part III of the Act and such Officers should not perform activities to verify compliance with Part III.I of the Act.
-Occupational Health and Safety Officers have no authority to verify compliance with Part III requirements, only Part III.I.
+Operational Safety Officers perform activities to verify compliance with Part III of the Act, whereas Occupational Health and Safety Officers verify compliance with Part III.1 of the Act.
+A number of Safety Officers have been designated under both Part III and Part III.1 of the Act

 There are two types of Conservation Officers: Environmental Compliance Officers and Resource Management Conservation Officers.
-The Environmental Compliance Officer confirms compliance with the acts, regulations, conditions of authorization, and commitments in their environmental assessments.
-The Resource Management Conservation Officer confirms waste is not occurring and compliance with the Act, regulations or conditions of authorizations or licences.
+The Environmental Compliance Officer confirms compliance with requirements in relation to protection of the environment, whereas the Resource Management Conservation Officer confirms that petroleum resources are extracted in a manner that produces the maximum amount of petroleum recovered.

 Officers Powers